fontsource/fontsource/packages/core/README.md

 `buildFont()` returns resolved `faces` and package `css`.
 Render those faces directly when different CSS output is needed.
 Metadata-based callers first use `resolveFontFaces(config, axisKeys?)` to plan filenames and select variable bundles, then pass the result to either generator.
+Axis selections use distinct, case-sensitive metadata tags: omitted means all bundles, an empty list means none.
 Rendering options only control display, URL resolution and minification; they never select additional faces.

 CSS serialization, face planning, and package entrypoints live in `@fontsource-utils/core/css`.
 The CLI and registry previews use the same typed